-The subsidiary had developed risk management system by using the regulations, principles and framework of ISO 31000:29009, also COSO ERM which is the international standard for risk management system, to apply in analyzing and evaluating risk in accordance with the principle, procedures and guidelines.
+The Company had developed risk management system by using the regulations, principles and framework of ISO 31000:2009, also COSO ERM which is the international standard for risk management system, to apply in analyzing and evaluating risk in accordance with the principle, procedures and guidelines.

-The subsidiary has appointed Risk Management Committee to stipulate policies and criteria in analyzing risk level and prioritizing risk, which includes analyzing risk that may occur from performing that are not in conform with the anti-corruption policy of Premier Technology Public Co., Ltd. that were promulgate on 12 May 2014 and The Company was officially certified as a full member of Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) on 4 July 2014.
+The Company has appointed Risk Management Committee to stipulate policies and criteria in analyzing risk level and prioritizing risk, which includes analyzing risk that may occur from performing that are not in conform with the anti-corruption policy of Premier Technology Public Co., Ltd. that were promulgate on 12 May 2014 and The Company was officially certified as a full member of Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) on 4 July 2014 and has been certified Membership Renewal of the Thailand's Private Sector Collective Action Coalition against Corruption by the Private Sector Collective Action Coalition against Corruption on 25 May 2017.
 By considering from the assessment of likelihood of risk and the severity of the impact from the risk events, with the purpose to use as measures for the risk management and internal procedure development business group which was appointed from all parts of the organization.
 As well as used it to analyze, evaluate risk and compile plan in controlling risk that happened to be in an acceptable level.
 This is done by referring from the risk management policy announcement (dated 1 January 2013) along with determined to continuously review and monitor on a quarterly basis.

-Moreover, the subsidiary had announced risk management policy and had compiled risk management handbook on 27 October 2014 to be disseminate to employees to acknowledge and uses this handbook in operating on risk management.
+Moreover, the Company had announced risk management policy and had compiled risk management handbook on 2 July 2014 to be disseminate to employees to acknowledge and uses this handbook in operating on risk management.
 Such handbook covers fraud and corruption risk.